lammps/lammps/doc/src/compute_rheo_property_atom.rst

 """""""""""

 This compute calculates a per-atom vector or per-atom array depending on the number of input values.
-If a single input is specified, a per-atom vector is produced.
+Generally, if a single input is specified, a per-atom vector is produced.
 If two or more inputs are specified, a per-atom array is produced where the number of columns = the number of inputs.
-If a wild card \* is used for a vector or tensor, then the number of inputs is considered to be incremented by the dimensiod or dimension squared, respectively.
+However, if a wild card \* is used for a vector or tensor, then the number of inputs is considered to be incremented by the dimension or the dimension squared, respectively.
 The vector or array can be accessed by any command that uses per-atom values from a compute as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.